veronicahkanja/Portfolio/README.md

 This is my personal portfolio website.
 It gives a description about myself, my skills, and my work.

 ## ✨ Features
-- Built with HTML & CSS
+- Built with HTML  CSS  & JS
 - Clean code
 - Easy to run
 - Well commented